DOFSubsea/bb_controller/README.md

     Restart the device with <code>sudo reboot now</code>
   </li>
   <li>
-    After the device reboots, open a web browser and type the IP address of the device into the address bar.
+    After the device reboots and starts bb_controller (altogether about 45 seconds), open a web browser and type the IP address of the device into the address bar.
 You should see the device status page that shows some basic information about the device.
 Click the <em>Configure</em> button, edit the device configuration, and click <em>Save</em>.
 The changes take effect immediately and do not require the device to be restarted.
   </li>
 </ul>